How to Apply

 Graduate School Links

-A single application form is now used that includes information for both the Graduate School and the Earth & Planetatary Sciences Department.
+A single, entirely online application form is used that includes information for both the Graduate School and the Department of Earth & Planetary Sciences requirements.
+Hardcopy materials sent through the mail are not accepted.
 The application must be completed online at: Graduate School Application.
 For more information on Graduate School policies, see the links in the box at the right.

 To fill in the application fully, you will need to have the following information and files:

 - Names of two potential advisors.
-It is strongly recommended that students contact potential advisors about research projects before applying.
+It is strongly recommended that students contact potential advisors, well in advance, about research projects before applying.
+These faculty members can serve as your advocates during the admission process.

 - Your GPA from all colleges/universities previously attended.

-- Names and email addresses of two or three people who will serve as your references.
+- Names and email addresses of three people who will serve as your references.

 When to Apply

 No offer of admission or GTA support can be made until your application (Application Information) is complete.
-Please note that the Graduate School can take from four to six weeks to process its application materials before they are made available to the Department of Earth and Planetary Sciences.
+Please note that the Graduate School can take from several weeks to process application materials before they are made available to the Department of Earth and Planetary Sciences.
 International students may require additional time for the Graduate School to process visa information – for more information, click here.

-The University of Tennessee operates on a three-semester academic year (Fall, Spring, and Summer), and admission to the graduate program is permitted in any semester.
+The University of Tennessee operates on a three-semester academic year (Fall, Spring, and Summer).
+Admission to the graduate program in the Department is done primarily in the Fall semester and occasionally in the Spring semester.

 Additional Information from the Department of Earth and Planetary Sciences